Quote audit · the canonical guide

 How to read a solar quote.

-A residential solar proposal is a deceptively short document for the size of the financial commitment it represents.
-Six pages, two pricing columns, a glossy production chart, a payback figure that lands as if it were a quote from a Bloomberg terminal.
+A residential solar proposal is a deceptively short document for the size of the commitment it represents.
+Six pages, two pricing columns, a glossy production chart, a payback figure delivered with the confidence of a Bloomberg quote.
 Most of it is window dressing.
-Five numbers on the page actually decide whether the math holds up — and one number isn't on the page at all.
+Five numbers decide whether the math holds up — and one isn't on the page at all.

 1. The system size, in kilowatts DC